cvsgbhn/miro_testcase_widget/readme.md

 ```

 ToDo:
+- [] work on envs
-[] modify writing to have more possibilities (writing function, interface, struct)
+- [] modify writing to have more possibilities (writing function, interface, struct)
-[] find out how to identify a user, get a bearer token
+- [] find out how to identify a user, get a bearer token
-[] made an API from what I have
-[] research google sheets API
-[] add writing to google sheet
+- [] add writing to google sheet

-Note: gofmt is really handy to keep code beautiful
+- [] add writing to testrail